 We usually reconcile your account between the 3rd and 4th week of the month.
 Most of competitors reconcile at the end of the month.
 The reason why there is a delay is because we rarely get all the rents at the beginning of the month.
 There are some tenants who pay on the 15th and/or we have some stragglers.
 By waiting on a straggler, you will get that straggler ‘s rent.
 If we reconcile before a straggler pays rent, that rent will fall into th next month.

 We get it, you don’t know us and you trust your guy who is fair and does a good job.
 HOWEVER, the reason why these never work is because these handymen circumvent us and go directly to the owner.
 Repairs get done without our knowledge and we have no idea what that loose cannon is running around doing.
 We no longer use owner’s preferred handyman.
 The last one wrapped us up in a $60,000 lawsuit.
 The $200/month we get from your property isn’t worth the exposure to “your favorite” guy.
-We are going to change our business policies for your one building.
+We are not going to change our business policies for your one building.

 In summary, managing multi family properties takes considerable skill to manage.
 Most of the properties we manage came from other companies who threw their hands up and cried “Uncle.”
 The number one problem we encounter is impatient investors.
 They believe the property they just purchased will start printing money the month after they give it to us.